+Meal time

-- Meal time - How is this going to affect your normal routine?
-How can you set others up for success who may be doing something different than you? - If you have young kids, consider how you will communicate to them what you are doing. - Other considerations - Consider keeping your fast between you, God and a handful of people who can encourage you along the way.
-Jesus once told regular fasters, who made sure everyone knew they were fasting, that their reward was the praise others gave them.
-What a tragedy that would be!
-(Matthew 6:16-18) - How might you use the money you would normally spend on food to bless someone else?
+- o How is this going to affect your normal routine?
+How can you set others up for success who may be doing something different than you? - o If you have young kids, consider how you will communicate to them what you are doing.

+As you fast: